vgorbic1/hyperbola/README.md

 The theme is inspired by [Brad Traversy](http://www.traversymedia.com/)'s Blogen theme.

 ## Setup
 To setup/import to your local project use Node.js with Gulp.
-The gulp setup file is [attached](https://github.com/vgorbic1/hyperbola/blob/master/gulpfile.js).
+The Gulp setup file is [attached](https://github.com/vgorbic1/hyperbola/blob/master/gulpfile.js).